 For some plan sponsors, ESG may translate to avoiding investments in certain industries, such as tobacco or weapons.
 However, this process isn’t as simple as pulling money out of investments based on moral or ethical reasons, says Kathy Bush, a partner at Blake, Cassels & Graydon LLP, noting any such change must consider the financial impact on the plan and its members.

 “Where some plans struggle is when they don’t want to invest in X, Y or Z. They can’t really do that.
 The short answer is they need an economic case for not doing that.
 They can’t just say ‘I don’t like guns’ or ‘I don’t like nuclear [power].’
 The case law isn’t any different in Canada, the U.K. or the U.S. The lawyers get to say the easy thing — ‘just do it in the best financial interest of the plan members’ — but it’s harder for the plan sponsor to actually do.”

 Provincial and federal legislation

-The federal government’s 2022 budget introduced a new requirement for federally regulated pension plans to disclose ESG considerations, including climate-related risks, starting in 2024.
-And in May, the Office of the Superintendent of Financial Institutions published a draft climate risk management guideline for federally regulated financial institutions, including defined benefit plans.
+The federal government’s 2022 budget introduced a new requirement for federally regulated pension plans to disclose ESG considerations, including climate-related risks.
+And in May, the Office of the Superintendent of Financial Institutions published a draft climate risk management guideline for federally regulated financial institutions.
 The final version of the guideline is expected in early 2023.

 At the provincial level, only Manitoba and Ontario have regulations around pension plan sponsors’ ESG considerations and disclosures.
 However, by blurring the distinction between material ESG factors and ethical behaviours, the language around ESG in both provinces’ rules has proven confusing to pension plan administrators, says Christine Girvan, head of distribution in Canada for MFS Investment Management.